The Bankrate promise

 7. Make your pick and complete the process

-The final step is to select formally apply for a loan.
+The final step is to formally apply for a loan.
 Be sure to gather any documents they’ll need before applying to expedite the processing of your application.

 You can apply online with many lenders, but some — particularly banks — require you to visit a branch or schedule a phone call to move forward.
 Either way, after submitting your application, you’ll hear back from the lender with a decision or request for additional information or documentation needed to process your application.